alexuflexu/movie_api/README.md

 # MyFlix API

 ## Description
-MyFlix API is a RESTful web service for managing a movie database.
+MyFlix API is a RESTful web service for managing a silent movie database.
 It offers endpoints for user operations and movie information retrieval, providing authentication, user profile management, favorite movie lists, and detailed information about movies, genres, and directors.

 ## Technologies Used
 - Node.js